+- Honours students are required to attend - 1) at least 12 research seminars - 2) multiple sessions of honours students research proposal seminars - 3) multiple sessions of honours students final research seminars

+For each research seminar the following documentation is required within a dedicated standard UQ lab book.

-- A compulsory component of Honours is attendance of at least 12 seminars and maintain a diary, using a bound notebook (no loose sheets) that shows: - The date, title of the seminar and the speakers name and affiliation - Notes made during the seminar - A paragraph that states the objectives of the speaker's work (i.e. what was she/he trying to show), what was achieved and the value of the seminar material to the student's own research project, perceived career direction or interests.
-This should be added after the seminar, based on the notes taken.
-Material copied directly from the speaker's abstract is not acceptable.
+- The date, title of the seminar and the speakers name and affiliation - Notes made during the seminar.
+A minimum of 1 page is required for each research seminar.
+These notes will include 1) a section that states the objectives of the speaker's work (i.e. what was she/he trying to show) and what was achieved; 2) Reflection by the students on the value of the seminar material or part of to the student's own research project, perceived career direction or general interests; 3) students need to record questions they would like to ask the speaker (with strong encouragement to actually ask them) or aspects of the seminar which they need to consider or research further after the seminar.
+Additional research should be added after the seminar, based on the notes taken. - Material copied directly from the speaker's abstract is not acceptable. - Printed notes are not acceptable. - The diary will be co-signed by your supervisor and discussed during your regular meetings.

 Seminars that can be attended are not limited to those given in the School or Institution where you are conducting your research.
-You are encouraged to locate and check regularly, seminar lists put out by appropriate schools and research institutions (see some appropriate web sites at the bottom of the next page). - Your diary should contain seminars given by academic and research staff, or invited speakers only.
-Informal seminars or presentations made at research group meetings and PhD student seminars are not acceptable for this part of the course, although you are still encouraged to attend these. - The seminars must be a minimum of 30 minutes in length. - The seminars may be outside SBMS but it is expected that students attend seminars in SBMS as a priority. - Printed notes are not acceptable.
-This notebook must at all times be accessible to your supervisor. - A useful source for finding out what seminars are on around campus is the IMB newsletter email.
+You are encouraged to locate and check regularly, seminar lists put out by appropriate schools and research institutions.
+Your diary should contain seminars given by academic and research staff, or invited speakers only.
+Informal seminars or presentations made at research group meetings and PhD student seminars are not acceptable for this part of the course, although you are still encouraged to attend these.

+- The seminars must be a minimum of 30 minutes in length. - The seminars may be outside SBMS but it is expected that students attend seminars in SBMS as a priority. - A useful source for finding out what seminars are on around campus is the IMB newsletter email.
 To subscribe to this weekly seminar email, please email seminars-on@imb.uq.edu.au - Alternatively, most Schools, Centres and Institutes maintain a seminar schedule on their websites (For example, https://biomedical-sciences.uq.edu.au/events).

+For each Honours research proposal seminars and final research seminars the following documentation is required within a dedicated standard UQ lab book.

+- The date, title of the seminar and the speakers name and affiliation - Notes made during the seminar.
+A minimum of 4 points for each talk are to be made that summarise the key aspects of each talk in your own words.

+The seminar diary will be submitted to the SBMS student services office on the last day of the honours research proposal seminars & honours final research seminars.
+An indicative assessment will be provided based on the content submitted after the honours students research proposal talks.